-- Forward a request letter to the Dean through the relevant Head of the Department. - Make a complaint to the nearest police station along with the studentship letter issued by the Dean of the Faculty. - Make a complaint to the University Security Division. - Pay Rs.
-100 to the University Shroff Counter - Handover all of the above reports along with the paying voucher to the Faculty Student Services Branch.
+- Forward a request letter to the Dean through the relevant Head of the Department. - Make a complaint to the nearest police station along with the studentship letter issued by the Dean of the Faculty. - Make a complaint to the University Security Division. - Pay the stipulated cost of the Student Record by the Faculty to the Shroff Counter - Handover all of the above reports along with the paying voucher to the Faculty Student Services Branch.